-E. Other devices
+E. Other Devices

-The results provided in the previous subsections have been obtained for one particular hardware platform (the Soekris device) running one specific OS (Linux Gentoo 10.0).
-To verify that the behavior observed in those subsections is not specific of the chosen reference device, OS or WLAN band/card/PHY, we repeated all the experiments for each of the platforms listed in Table I. Results, not reported for space reasons (a summary of findings per each device is provided in Table IV) fully confirm the qualitative behavior discussed before, thus suggesting that the conclusions drawn above respond to general energy consumption patterns of all 802.11 wireless devices (or at least a very wide range).
+The results provided in Sections IV-A-IV-D have been obtained for one particular hardware platform (the Soekris device) running one specific OS (Linux Gentoo 10.0).
+To verify that the behavior observed in those sections is not specific of the chosen reference device, OS, or WLAN band/card/PHY, we repeated all the experiments for each of the platforms listed in Table I. Results, not reported for space reasons (a summary of findings per each device is provided in Table IV) fully confirm the qualitative behavior discussed before, thus suggesting that the conclusions drawn above respond to general energy consumption patterns of all 802.11 wireless devices (or at least a very wide range).